• Skip to primary navigation

 I love a loaf of round French bread, and nobody does it better than Julia Child and her book The Art of French Cooking.

-Her classic French bread recipe was nine pages.
-After multiple attempts, I felt I had it modernized, including a stand mixer, and cut down to only the essential important points, eliminating things that were "just the way it was done."
+Her classic round French bread recipe was nine pages long.
+After multiple attempts, I felt I had modernized it, including a stand mixer, and cut down to only the essential points, eliminating things that were "just the way it was done."
 I now had just over a page of instructions.

 KUHT, CC0, via Wikimedia Commons